samsungsamiio/samsungsami.io/source/sami/sami-documentation/authentication.md

 Every SAMI API call requires an access token.
 There are three types of tokens: user token, application token, and device token.
 Some [API calls](/sami/api-spec.html) may accept different combinations of request parameters depending on the token type provided.
 [Rate limits](/sami/sami-documentation/rate-limiting.html) also differ between the three token types.
 Therefore, it is very important to understand when and how to use each token type.

+A user token can access data of a specific user.
+An application token can access data of all users that have granted permissions to the application.
+A device token can access data of a specific device.
+{:.info}

 ### User token

 A *user token* is associated with a specific user.
 The token is obtained via the [Authorization Code](/sami/sami-documentation/authentication.html#authorization-code-method) method or [Implicit](/sami/sami-documentation/authentication.html#implicit-method) method.
 You will also need [the application ID](/sami/sami-documentation/developer-user-portals.html#how-to-find-your-application-id).
 During the process of obtaining the token, a login UI is presented to the user.
 Each user token has an expiration time, the `expires_in` response parameter of the authentication API call.
 After a user token expires, you can [refresh the token](#refresh-a-token).